MrOlm/inStrain/docs/tutorial.rst

 ===================

 The following tutorial goes through an example run of inStrain.
 You can follow along with your own data, or download the files that are used in this tutorial from the `following link
 <https://doi.org/10.6084/m9.figshare.11663925.v1>`_.
 Note that the reads files are several Gbp, and you really only need one set of reads (forward, which end in .1.fastq.gz, and reverse, which end in .2.fastq.gz).
-These read come from fecal samples of premature infants.
+These reads were generated from fecal samples of premature infants.

+Alternatively, if you don't feel like downloading that large of a file,

 .. seealso::
-  :doc:`quickstart`
+  :doc:`overview`
     To get started using the program :doc:`program_documentation`
     For descriptions of what the modules can do and information on how to prepare data for inStrain